Seafloor Characterization of the Merrimack River Ebb Tidal Delta

 Geological Society of America

 Morris, Abigail; Pe'eri, Shachak; Clyde, W C.; and Ackerman, Seth, "Seafloor Characterization of the Merrimack River Ebb Tidal Delta" (2012).
-Center for Coastal and Ocean Mapping.
+GSA Annual Meeting - Northeastern Section.
 654.